KeesCBakker/hubot-command-mapper/README.md

 ## Alias

-Sometimes you want to have more control over the way commands and tools are prented to user.
+Sometimes you want to have more control over the way commands and tools are presented to the user.
 The rigid control you need as a developer does not have to end up in your tool.
 You can use the `alias` and `map_default_alias` to route messages to your tools and commands.